flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-15-qq/index.md

     _key: card-2-28d8f48f-5c98-4312-b8df-54a95e7f92bf
   - order: 2
     body: >-
-      > ‘He is a completely expressive character with an incredibly wide range of emotions, and I’ve had to step up my game to compete.”
+      > "He is a completely expressive character with an incredibly wide range of emotions, and I’ve had to step up my game to compete.”

       Christiani Pitts, actress, on her starring role with a 20 foot tall, 2,000